 Select your desired User Interface Language, e.g. “English”.

-Please note NCR only provides up-to-date translations of the UI in English.
-You are able to customize this, as well as choose your own language, but maintaining those files is the client responsibility.
+Note: NCR only provides up-to-date translations of the UI in English.
+Users are able to customize this, as well as choose your language, but maintaining those files is the client's responsibility.

 Leave “Calendar length” as provided by default.
 Do not change this field unless directed by NCR Cash Management.

 The Import Path typically reflects the existing <application-path>/import directory as it exists under the deployment on the Application Server.
 However, this could be a location outside of the deployed application path.
-OptiCash load processes that use an input file will assume that file is found in this location.
+OptiCash load processes that use an input file will assume that the file is found in this location.

 Caution: The import directory is used to copy files that are being loaded to OptiCash (daily load files, order files, etc).
 When loading such files via interface it is recommended that the original path of the load files is other than the import directory.
-This is to avoid potential issues when the loaded files are being replaced by the previously copied files in the import directory.
-Also, there may be issues associated with loading files of bigger size when the load files are reduced in size while executing the load process via interface directly from the import directory.
+This is to avoid potential issues when the loaded files are replaced by the previously copied files in the import directory.
+Also, there may be issues associated with loading files of bigger size when the load files are reduced in size while executing the load process via the interface directly from the import directory.

 The Output Path typically reflects the existing <application-path>/output directory as it exists under the deployment on the Application Server.
 However, this could be a location outside of the deployed application path.
 OptiCash processes that produce an output file will put it in this location.

 The Logs Path typically reflects the existing <application-path>/logs directory as it exists under the deployment on the Application Server.
 However, this could be a location outside of the deployed application path.

-Please note it is recommended for this path to be the same path as that defined in log4j.properties for easy locating of the various job and application logs.
+Note: It is recommended for this path to be the same path as that defined in log4j.properties for easy locating of the various job and application logs.
 Log files produced by OptiCash during normal operation will be put into this location.

 Configure the mail settings.
-These determine how OptiCash will send email; for example, email status notifications for daily load processes.
+These determine how OptiCash will send emails, for example, email status notifications for daily load processes.